 What are the Seven Magic Mountains?

-Seven Magic Mountains is an art installation just outside of Las Vegas, Nevada.
+Seven Magic Mountains is an art installation outside Las Vegas, Nevada.
 These colorful rocks near Vegas are a must-visit if you like large-scale artwork, unique destinations, or vibrant photo spots.
-This installation is by the Swiss artist Ugo Rondinone.
-The exhibition, which is located on public land, opened May 11, 2016.
-Originally, Seven Magic Mountains was set to be on display for two years.
-However, due to its immense popularity, this installation has been extended until the end of 2021.
+This installation is by the renowned Swiss artist Ugo Rondinone.
+The exhibition, which is located on public land, opened on May 11, 2016.
+Seven Magic Mountains was set to be on display for two years.
+However, due to its immense popularity, this installation has been extended.
+There is not currently an end date for the installation.
 If you would like to see these colorful rocks outside of Vegas, you should start planning your trip now!

 Seven Magic Mountains includes seven colorful rock pillars.
 Each of the rock pillars is 30-35 feet high.
 From far away, these colorful rocks may not look very big.
 However, when you are close up to the pillars, their large scale is impressive.
 Walking around these pillars makes you feel minuscule.
 And the juxtaposition of the vibrant rocks against the unsaturated desert makes this display truly remarkable.
 You don’t need to be an art enthusiast to enjoy visiting the Seven Magic Mountains.
 I can certainly appreciate most art.
 Yet, I have to say, giant, colorful pillars in the middle of a desert is my kind of art.